Deno (singer)

-Deno Michael Mebrahtu (born 23 September 2002), known mononymously as Deno, is a British singer, songwriter, rapper and actor from London.
+Deno Michael Mebrahtu (born 23 September 2002), known mononymously as Deno, is a British-Eritrean singer, songwriter, rapper and actor from London.
 His parents are originally from Eritrea, and he was raised in South London.
 He came to the forefront of London's afro-wave music scene beginning in 2018 with a number of viral music videos and hit songs.

 Music career

 Beginnings (2016–2017)

 Deno attended Evelyn Grace Academy in Brixton, London.

 In 2016, a friend of Deno asked him to freestyle and sing on his Snapchat after school.
 This was posted to Instagram with the "#imjustbait" hashtag.
 He gained thousands of followers.
 Further videos caught the attention of Stormzy, who retweeted one of them, got in touch, and took Deno into the studio with him to guest on his album Gang Signs & Prayer.

 In 2016, Deno met rapper AJ at a Stratford Westfield get-together.
 The two began a creative partnership, beginning with Deno singing the chorus on AJ's track "Know Me".
 The video netted over 2.5 million views on YouTube.
 The same year, the pair, often styled AJ x Deno, recorded multiple songs.
 They began performing more consistently, including opening for Migos at IndigO2.

 Deno & AJ were signed by Sony Columbia UK in 2017.
 They released singles from 2017, but did not find commercial success until 2018 with the hit "London" featuring EO.
 The video for "London" was streamed over 45 million times and peaked at No. 45 on the UK Singles Chart.